Skip to main content

 The initiative of establishing Private universities in Bangladesh took place in 1980 but due to some reasons i.e. political turmoil it took a decade to be in functioning in 1992.
 A proper guideline along with all legal rules and regulation established to facilitate the higher education.
 Present status of public and private universities: Total 37 public universities and 85 private universities are listed in UGC website.
 UGC declared the name and address of 78 universities where students can enroll themselves and rest 7 universities are running their operation under certain circumstances of court order.

-Impact of Corporate Governance on Bangladesh Stock Market - Survey Findings
+Investors Role in Corporate Governance - Survey Findings